- The Diving Bell and the Butterfly – Jean-Dominique Bauby

 - The Cuckoo's Egg – Cliff Stoll

-- Stoll's first person account of monitoring hackers as they attempt to break into US military computers is as
+- Stoll's first person account of monitoring a hacker as he attempts to break into US military computers is as thrilling as

 Other books about hackers I've read include: